Helpline 0808 800 3333 or contact us

 If you tell us that you do intend to leave us a gift in your Will then we will collect contact details and contact preferences.
 We will use this data to keep in touch and send you other information and products that you have expressed an interest in.
 This data will be kept on file long-term, as hopefully it will be many years before your gift is realised.

-To administer bequests, solicitors, executors and our probate agents Smee and Ford will provide us with details of the deceased, the corresponding executors, solicitors and where necessary other beneficiaries.
-This data will be kept by us and only shared with our legacy administrators Foot Anstey LLP for the purposes of executing the Will.
+In order to administer bequests, solicitors, executors and our probate agents Smee and Ford will provide us with details of the deceased, the corresponding executors, solicitors and where necessary other beneficiaries.
+This data will be kept by us and shared with our legacy administrators Foot Anstey LLP for the purposes of administering our legacy income.
+On occasion we or Foot Anstey LLP may share this data with other parties such as co-beneficiaries, third party experts and any other person(s) involved with the estate for the purposes of administering legacies only.
 The data will be kept on file indefinitely.

 Some of our supporters kindly tell us stories about their experiences to help us in our campaigns.